inspectit-labs/workshop/SETUP_MONITORING.md

 Password | root
 Database Name | inspectit

-In the log output of the CMR process you should see the following message:
+2. In the preference page *Database* set the property **Write Data to influxDB** to true (On).

+Now, in the CMR details view, located in the **Respository Manager**, you should see that the status of the **InfluxDB** service is **connected**.
+Alternatively, you should see the followng message in the log output of the CMR process:
 ```[service-thread-1] INFO  .server.influx.dao.InfluxDBDao - |-InfluxDB Service active and connected...```.

 ### Install Grafana
 Visit the [Grafana download page](http://grafana.org/download/) and install the Grafana distribution for your operating system.
 Start Grafana service.
 Verify that Grafana is running by visiting the Grafana's web-based UI located by default on [http://localhost:3000](http://localhost:3000).
 Login into the UI using the default credentials ```admin / admin```.

-The last thing to do is to connect Grafana to the **inspectit** database that we previously created in InfluxDB instance.
-Open the Grafana administration page (click on the icon in the top left corner) and select *Data Sources -> Add New*.
-Then add following information for the new data source:
+The last thing to do is to connect Grafana to the **inspectIT** database that we previously created in the InfluxDB instance.

+1. Open the Grafana administration page (click on the icon in the top left corner) and select *Data Sources -> Add New*.
+2. Then add following information for the new data source:

 Property | Value
 --- | ---